-NAP: Comrade Boxer, the Windmill was my idea in the first place.
+NAP : Comrade Boxer, the Windmill was my idea in the first place.
 The criminal traitor Snowball stole the plans from my sty.

-COW: Just a Moo-ment, Comrade Napoleon.
-I re-moo-ember you - I am a shy cow - you know - I remoo -ember you - pss - pss on the plans that Comrade - er traitor Snowball made for the windmill.
+COW : Just a Moo-ment, Comrade Napoleon.
+I re-moo-ember you - I am a shy cow - you know - I remoo -ember you - dismiss the plans that Comrade - er traitor Snowball made for the windmill.

-NAP: Fake news!
-How dare you repeat this slander - how would I, chairman of Animal Farm Everything Committee - pss - pss.
+NAP : Fake news!
+How dare you repeat this slander - how would I, chairman of Animal Farm Everything Committee.

-BOXER: I seem to remember - in my head - I remember..
+BOXER : I also remember - in my head - I remember..

-SHEEP: Four legs good two legs bad.
+SHEEP : Four legs good two legs bad.
 Four legs good two legs bad.

-ALL: Four legs good two legs bad.
+SHEEP AND BOXER : Four legs good two legs bad.
 Four legs good two legs bad.